Top, Middle And Base Notes

 Related Article: Winter Perfume

-Some of the most famous perfumes are instantly recognizable by their top notes, so they remain timeless classics.
+Some of the most famous perfumes are instantly recognisable by their top notes, making them timeless classics.
 The fresh citrus of Chanel’s Allure Homme Sport or the crisp green apple of Dolce & Gabbana’s Light Blue are perfect examples of unforgettable openings.

 Advice for selecting the right fragrance involves paying attention to these openings.
 They’re a bit like a first date—make sure they capture your personality and not just what’s trendy.
 Explore different top notes to see which blends suit you best, and don’t be afraid to experiment.
 Testing perfumes on paper strips can help, but always try them on your skin to get an accurate impression of how they’ll interact with your natural scent.